CaesarXInsanium/AlgorithmsWithCXI/src/hash_tables.md

 ## Chained Hash Tables

-it is a simply an array of pointers to linked lists.
+It is a simply an array of pointers to linked lists.
 It contains a pointer to a function that is used to hash keys and another function that is used in order to compare values.
 Key is passed to hashing function and this determines the bucket in which to place the value.
 Collisions are resolved by appending to the linked list.
 Performance in only significantly impacted